getnamo/GlobalEventSystem-Unreal/README.md

 Then make your custom event or blueprint function with a matching name and matching parameters.

+### Bind Event to Wildcard Delegate

+Instead of linking via function name, you can connect or make a wildcard property delegate (c++ type _FGESOnePropertySignature_).

+From that event you can try to convert your wildcard parameter into the types you want to receiver with a boolean specifying if the conversion was successful.

 ### Options

 There are some simple options to toggle some log messages and detailed struct type checking.